 Buen Pastor Cathedral

-Finally, this journey through San Sebastián will end at the steps of the Igueldo, which is home to one of the most emblematic and visited spots in the city: the famous group sculptures of Peine del Viento (1977), from sculptor Eduardo Chillida, which depict three iron structures emerging from the rock, constantly fighting against air and sea.
+Finally, our tour of San Sebastián ends at the foot of Igueldo Hill with one of the city’s most iconic sights: the famous group of sculptures by Eduardo Chillida known as Peine del Viento (1977), three iron structures protruding from the cliffs, twisting in their constant struggle against air and sea.